-As a collection of new videos have him, he can be found nestled in the kitchen baking a turkey, potatoes, and mini cupcakes as a large-capacity double oven.
-He also gets tucked under the counter as a dishwasher, cutting through hard-to-scrub grease.
+New videos have him nestled in the kitchen baking a turkey, potatoes, and mini cupcakes as a large-capacity double oven.
+Under the counter, he appears as a dishwasher, cutting through hard-to-scrub grease.
 He eliminates tough stains in the laundry becoming one with Maytag brand’s PowerWash® high efficiency system.

 The character’s matter-of-fact helpfulness, humorous quips and dependable, machine-like behavior aims to depict Maytag’s key attributes of durability, reliability, and power.

 “No longer is our brand character sitting idle, lamenting his boredom due to Maytag brand’s legendary inability to breakdown,” said William Beck, Senior Director of Whirlpool, Maytag, Value Brands & Channel Marketing.
 “The Maytag Man is a creative interpretation of our motto, ‘What’s Inside Matters®.”

 By transforming the brand’s icon, Maytag seeks to provide a voice for the unsung heroes of every family.

 The Maytag Man will be featured in four national television ads airing March 3.

 Launching January 13, a new Twitter presence, @TheMaytagMan debuts.
 An online voice for the machine.
 The Maytag Man will be tackling tasks across the country, popping up in select cities this winter and spring, interacting with fans via the brand’s Facebook page, and reaching stores nationwide in June 2014.